scttfrdmn/lens/REMEDIATION_PLAN.md

 // internal/cli/doc.go (new file)
 /*
-Package cli implements the command-line interface for aws-jupyter.
+Package cli implements the command-line interface for lens-jupyter.

 It provides commands for launching, managing, and connecting to Jupyter Lab instances on AWS EC2.
 The CLI is built using Cobra